hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 - **Single Log-Out URL**: The HTTP(s) endpoint on your IdP for single logout requests.
 This value is provided by your IdP configuration.
 Single Logout is not yet supported.
 - **IdP Certificate**: The PEM encoded X.509 Certificate as provided by the IdP configuration.

+-> **Note:** When reconfiguring the IdP certificate, TFE will retain the old IdP certificate to allow for a rotation period.
+When you are sure that the new certificate is functioning correctly, you must explicitly remove the old IdP certificate.
+You can do this via TFE's web UI or an [API endpoint](../api/admin/settings.html#revoke-previous-saml-idp-certificate).

 ### Attributes

 - **Username Attribute Name**: (default: `Username`) The name of the SAML attribute that determines the TFE username for a user logging in via SSO.